ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 Sadly reward doesn't seem to change.
 Maybe I'm using a too small learning rate.
 Let's use a constant with warmup schedule and try different learning rates.

+What could be explaining that the reward is not improving (model not learning):

+- Learning rate might be too small.
+- Maybe unsloth does not work well when using server model.
+However I have tried without a server and got OOM error.
+- Data augmentation could be making the problem harder
+- Maybe the reward is not good enough
+- I might have to wait for longer
+- Maybe the model needs more capacity, I could increase the LoRA size.

+TODO: I'm going to use a very high learning rate to try to destroy the policy.

 ## Conclusion